-The Trustees, supported by the CEO and COO, have considered the above factors alongside the current reserves position and consequently, the Trustees believe that the trust is well placed to manage its business risks successfully despite the current uncertain national economic outlook.
+The Trustees, supported by the CEO, COO and Finance Director, have considered all factors alongside the current reserves position and consequently, the Trustees believe that the trust is well placed to manage its business risks successfully despite the current uncertain national economic outlook.
 The Trustees have assessed whether the use of going concern is appropriate, i.e., whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the trust to continue as a going concern.
 This assessment has been made in respect of a period of one year from the date of the approval of the financial statements.
 Thus, we believe the going concern basis of accounting in preparing these annual financial statements is appropriate.